eljonny/TestCPP/README.md

 It can be built with no dependencies (other than the C++ standard library) and can rely on only C++11 features.
-It supports stack traces on test failures as of 0.2.1-beta.3, which uses Boost.StackTrace, but this is not required to use the framework.
+It supports stack traces on test failures as of 0.2.1-beta.3, which uses Boost.Stacktrace and requires C++14 (because Boost.Stacktrace depends on Boost.Describe, which requires C++14), but this is not required to use the framework.

 The library is most useful for educational projects or small personal/internal projects, as many features required for